fatihinho/chatapp-js/README.md

 # chatapp-js
-A chat application that written with javascript
+A chat application that written with JavaScript

+'npm run server' command will start the server